MtRoy

 Rinse repeat with the battery charging – me sitting in the visitor centre waiting for everything to charge, while Anton is off taking photos somewhere.
 Some instant soups, apples and bananas later, its time for another hike!

 Today to see the sunset we didn’t just hike a mountain.
 Oh no. We went up 2200 steps of Sealy Tarns Track to get a great view of the whole valley.
 It was tougher then expected.
 Hiking up a incline is one thing, but going up steps for 1.5 hours is a completely different beast.
+It reminded me of the tour du mont blanc, where you face steep climbs and challenging terrain, but this felt even more intense in such a short time.

 The whole time we were going up – not a single cloud (at all, just clear blue skies; thats not that great for landscape photos).
 We finally reached the top of this track and we got a gorgeous view of both Mt Cook and the valley with the village.